Dia de Muertos (Day of the Dead)

-- Cetilizti Nauhcampa Quetzalcóatl en Ixachitlán—Traditional pre-Hispanic dance ceremony dedicated to Day of the Dead.
+Traditional pre-Hispanic dance ceremony dedicated to Day of the Dead

-- Mariachi Tapatio de Alvaro Paulino—A classic set with New York’s Mariachi Tapatio.
+A classic set with New York’s Mariachi Sol Azteca.

-- Masks and Trinkets—Design your own Día de Muertos mask, mini-altars, and other takeaways at this colorful activity zone for all ages.
+Design your own Día de Muertos mask, mini-altars, and other takeaways in this colorful activity zone for all ages.

-- Papel Picado—Learn the legendary artform of Papel Picado, cutting imagery into colorful paper banners.
+Learn the legendary artform of Papel Picado, cutting imagery into colorful paper banners to take with you.

-- Storytime with NYPL—Friends from the New York Public Library bring some of the vibrant stories about Día de Muertos, Mexican culture, and animal conservation to younger visitors.
+Friends from the New York Public Library share some of the vibrant stories around Día de Muertos, Mexican Culture, and Animal Conservation with younger visitors.

-- Pre-Hispanic Encounter—Learn about the Museum’s collection of Zapotec artifacts and traditional funerary urns, used to honor ancestors of the pre-Hispanic cultures that inhabited the State of Oaxaca and beyond.
+Learn about the Museum’s collection of Zapotec artifacts and traditional funerary urns, used to honor ancestors of the pre-Hispanic indigenous cultures that inhabited the State of Oaxaca and beyond.

-- Center of Biodiversity and Conservation—The CBC integrates the Museum's science, collections, and technology to combat real-world conservation problems and solutions.
-Meet conservation scientists and learn how they—and you— can work to protecting our planet’s biodiversity.
+The CBC integrates the Museum's science, collections, and technology to combat real-world conservation problems and solutions.
+Meet conservation scientists and learn how they—and you— can work to help safeguard species from extinction.